 The structural core of the new SESE headquarters is a timber framed skeleton.
-Timber framing is the traditional method for building in wood, only being replaced by modern stick framing in the early 1800′s when the development of industry made the cheap production of standard size wooden lumber and pounds of cheap nails possible.
-Timber framing, in a relatively well forested area such as our own, makes the use of local wood, even wood from our own land, possible.
+Timber framing is the traditional method for building in wood, only being replaced by modern stick framing in the early 1800’s when the development of industry made the cheap production of standard size wooden lumber and pounds of cheap nails possible.
+Timber framing, in a relatively well forested area such as our own, makes the use of local wood, even wood from our own land, possible, it is basically a lumber yard.
 We decided to incorporate timber framing into our new office for a few reasons.

 - We want this building, SESE’s new home, to gel with SESE’s emphasis on regional heritage and empowering people to provide for themselves and their local communities.
 Timber framing in this case allows us to use local wood milled by local millers to build something showcasing a bit of regional building heritage.